Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-z_DRaH3tfvY.md

 ---
-title: "Q&A: Do you think this game would be suited for VR?"
+title: "November 17th, 2020 Livestream Q&A: Do you think this game would be suited for VR?"
 date: "2020-11-17"
 layout: transcript
 topics: